Back To Search Results

 The primary proponent to whether acupuncture should or should not be recommended is the desired to pursue acupuncture therapy from the patient.
 The first rule of medicine is not to harm.
 Acupuncture or sham acupuncture makes patients feel better.
 There is a psychological component to therapy.
 However, like many medications and treatment modalities, their effectiveness can be directly correlated to the physician or healthcare provider endorsing the treatment.
 If the provider is seeing a patient with chronic low back pain and is hopeful that acupuncture could help with their pain, the patient is more likely to believe acupuncture will help with her pain.
 In comparison, if a provider approaches the patient by saying acupuncture does not work, then the patient may not think it works nearly as well.

 Given the ideology underlying acupuncture, almost every medical condition has been treated with this modality in the East.
-Even in western medicine, acupuncture has been attempted and studied in a variety of diseases and disorders, ranging from seasonal allergic rhinitis to fibromyalgia.
+Even in Western medicine, acupuncture has been attempted and studied in a variety of diseases and disorders, ranging from seasonal allergic rhinitis to fibromyalgia.

-Most commonly, acupuncture has been indicated for pain, chronic and acute; and for nausea and vomiting, both postoperative, peripartum, and chemotherapy-induced.[10][11][12]
+Most commonly, acupuncture has been indicated for pain, chronic and acute, and for nausea and vomiting, both postoperative, peripartum, and chemotherapy-induced.[10][11][12]

 Contraindications

 There are very few strict contraindications to acupuncture.
 It has been used even in vulnerable populations, such as in pregnant and pediatric patients.
 Nausea and vomiting in both of these populations seem to be more effectively improved by acupuncture than in the general population.
 In general, acupuncture needles are thinner and thus gentler than conventional hollow bore needles such as intravenous (IV) catheters, phlebotomy needles, or neuraxial needles.
 Anticoagulation is also not a strict contraindication based on this rationale.
-Most practitioners recommend not undergoing acupuncture if experiencing active infection, especially cutaneous, malignancy, as there might be a threat of the spread of neoplastic cells; and severe neutropenia secondary to the risk of infection.
+Most practitioners recommend not undergoing acupuncture if experiencing active infection, especially cutaneous malignancy, as there might be a threat of the spread of neoplastic cells and severe neutropenia secondary to the risk of infection.
 Otherwise, the judgment of the practitioner is considered paramount.

 Two specific contraindications deserve special mention: patients with an AICD should avoid any electromagnetic stimulation that might be used as a form of acupuncture.
-Also, it is not recommended that patients that suffer or are predisposed to suffer from psychosis or delusions undergo acupuncture as well.
+Also, it is not recommended that patients who suffer or are predisposed to suffer from psychosis or delusions undergo acupuncture as well.

 People on warfarin or other anticoagulants, as well as people with a history of bleeding disorders, are not contraindications to acupuncture [13].
 Pregnancy is also not a contraindication to acupuncture.